eucalyptus/euca-demo/installs/install-20-manual/docs/install-20-manual-install-hp-gol01-d8.md

     source ~/.creds/$AWS_DEFAULT_REGION/eucalyptus/admin/eucarc
     ```

+2. (CLC): Define the region

+    This needs more work - the initial region is localhost, which is defined in /etc/euca2ools/conf.d/localhost as URLs which use http on 127.0.0.1 on port 8773.
+    This command updates the variable, so that euca-describe-regions returns this value, but it has not yet updated DNS or created a region which euca2ools can use.

+    ```bash
+    euctl region.region_name=$AWS_DEFAULT_REGION
+    ```

-2. (CLC): Confirm initial service status
+3. (CLC): Confirm initial service status

-    * All services should be in the ENABLED state except, for objectstorage, loadbalancingbackend,
+    * All services should be in the **enabled** state except for imagingbackend, loadbalancingbackend,
-      imagingbackend, and storage.
+      objectstorage and storage.
-    * All nodes should be in the ENABLED state.
+    * All nodes should be in the **enabled** state.

     ````bash
-    euca-describe-services | cut -f1-5
+    euserv-describe-services

+    euserv-describe-node-controllers

     euca-describe-regions

     euca-describe-availability-zones verbose

-    euca-describe-nodes
+    ```

+3. (CLC): Load Edge Network JSON configuration

+    ```bash
+    euctl cloud.network.network_configuration=@/etc/eucalyptus/edge-$(date +%Y-%m-%d).json
+    ```

+4. (CLC): Configure Object Storage to use Walrus Backend

+    ```bash
+    euctl --region @localhost objectstorage.providerclient=walrus
+    ```

+    Optional: Confirm service status.

+    * The objectstorage service should now be in the **enabled** state.
+    * All services should be in the **enabled** state, except for imagingbackend,
+      loadbalancingbackend and storage.

+    ```bash
+    euserv-describe-services
     ```

 3. (CLC): Configure EBS Storage